Kushagra1122/club_recruitment_portal/README.md

 git clone https://github.com/Kushagra1122/club_recruitment_portal.git
 Navigate to the project directory:

-cd club_recruitment_portal
-Install dependencies for both the frontend and backend:
+Install dependencies for both the client and server:

-npm install
-Run the development server:

-npm run dev

 use email:NITK@admin.in for admin role video : https://youtu.be/Ny64obOjUdw?si=4qx8_uCZDD848VKg